ammarfaizi2/tcp-port-scanner/README.md

 Reliable multithreaded TCP port scanner.

 # How does it work?
-This scanner will try to call `connect(2)` to the target host.
-If the scanner gets `ECONNREFUSED`, it is probably the target port not blocked by the firewall, there is just no service is bound to the such port.
+This scanner will enumerate the target host's port.
+The scanner will call connect(2) to the target host with the port start from port 1 to 65535.

-If the connect success, the scanner will try to send some payload and check whether there is a response from the destination port.
+If the scanner gets `ERRCONNREFUSED` then, we assume that the target port is not behind the firewalled environment, in the general case, this condition occurs when there is no service that binds to such port.

-All necessary information will be stored in directory `reports`.
-If the directory does not exist, the scanner will create it automatically.
+If the scanner gets `EINPROGRESS` or `ERRTIMEDOUT` then, it means the scanner has reached its time limit (can be set in parameter).
+In the general case, this condition occurs when the target host is dropping our packet, so we assume that the port is behind a firewalled environment.

 # Installation
 ```sh